Sheng1019/Sheng1019.github.io/_pages/about.md

 Honors and Awards
 ------
-Best Poster Award in Student Research Forum at ASP-DAC 2023
+* Best Poster Award in Student Research Forum at ASP-DAC, 2023

-For more info
+* Jilin University Third-Class Scholarship, 2014

+News
 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.